 4. Contact and inform the individual club leadership once you have received the Student Athlete Confirmation form to indicate that you are cleared to participate in practices and competition.

 For Club Officers

 When running a sport club, there are a lot of formal processes for traveling, adding new members, and requesting vehicles.
 See a list of club leadership forms here.

 To participate in a sport club, there are a few required steps.
 See the sport club athlete forms here.

 Q. How many games will I play if I join a sport club?

 A. The number of games played in an academic year are determined by the individual club leadership.
-Campus Recreation requires a club to participate in a minimum of 2 intercollegiate games in an academic year to be recognized as a Sport Club.
+Campus Recreation requires a club to participate in a minimum of 2 intercollegiate competitions in an academic year to be recognized as a sport club.
 Club leadership determines an athletes participation in a game or tournament.

 Q. Where do the clubs practice?

 A. Depending on the club, they practice either in the Goolrick main basketball gym, Goolrick Aux Gym, or the Campus Recreation Field.